nativefier/nativefier/readme.md

 **Be careful** not to include node_modules you don't want into your final app.
 For example, do not include the `node_modules/electron-packager` folder or `node_modules/electron-prebuilt`.
 You can use `--ignore=node_modules/electron-prebuilt` to ignore of these

+### Building windows apps from non-windows platforms

+If you run this on windows and you want to set the icon for your app using the `--icon` option, it requires running a thing called `rcedit.exe` (via [this](https://github.com/atom/node-rcedit)), which means you will need to install `wine` and have it available in your path.
+To do this on Mac OS you can `brew install wine`.

 ### related

 - [grunt-electron](https://github.com/sindresorhus/grunt-electron) - grunt plugin for electron-packager